-The IU Simon Cancer Center partners with several Indiana University and Purdue University schools and centers, private organizations, as well as a local hospital system to conduct its patient care, research and education.
-These partnerships bring together talents and resources, and strengthens efforts that are aimed at reducing the burden of cancer in Indiana and beyond.The American Cancer Society, together with millions of supporters, saves lives and creates a world with less cancer and more birthdays by helping people stay well, helping people get well, finding cures, and fighting back.
+The IU Simon Comprehensive Cancer Center partners with several Indiana University centers and schools, private organizations and a hospital system to conduct its patient care, research and education.
+These partnerships bring together talents and resources, and strengthen efforts that are aimed at reducing the burden of cancer in Indiana and beyond.The American Cancer Society, together with millions of supporters, saves lives and creates a world with less cancer and more birthdays by helping people stay well, helping people get well, finding cures, and fighting back.

-National Cancer Institute is part of the National Institutes of Health and the Department of Health and Human Services.
+The National Cancer Institute is part of the National Institutes of Health and the Department of Health and Human Services.
 Its main responsibilities include coordinating the National Cancer Program; conducting and supporting cancer research; training physicians and scientists; and disseminating information about cancer detection, diagnosis, treatment, prevention, control, palliative care and survivorship.

-Walther Cancer Foundation (WCF) is an independent, private grant-making foundation committed to eliminating cancer as a cause of suffering and death through supporting and promoting interdisciplinary and inter-institutional basic laboratory, clinical and behavioral cancer research.
+The Walther Cancer Foundation is an independent, private grant-making foundation committed to eliminating cancer as a cause of suffering and death through supporting and promoting interdisciplinary and inter-institutional basic laboratory, clinical and behavioral cancer research.